nion-software/nionswift/docs/graphics.rst

 You can edit the corners of the rectangle by dragging the corners.

 You can change the position of the rectangle by dragging in the middle of the rectangle.
+You can limit the movement to be horizontal or vertical by holding the :kbd:`Shift` key while dragging.

 You can rotate the rectangle by selecting it and dragging the rotation control at the top of the rectangle.